Job fair's cancellation can't dim applicants' hopes

 There was plenty of reason to be hopeful.
 At Old Navy, for example, Senior Merchandiser Kyle Davis said about 60 people remain to be hired to work through New Year's.
 Of those, 20 people would probably be asked to stay on for permanent, part-time employment.

-Valley Plaza's management and Kern County's Department of Human Services blamed each other for Thursday's job fair cancellation.
-While the mall declined to be specific, a county spokeswoman said department officials had to back out because Valley Plaza officials presented them with a legal waiver document on Wednesday and there was no time to have it reviewed by lawyers in time for the event.
+Valley Plaza's management and Kern County's Department of Human Services blamed each other for the job fair cancellation.
+While the mall declined to be specific, a county spokeswoman said department officials had to back out because Valley Plaza officials presented them with a legal waiver document on Oct.
+10 and there was no time to have it reviewed by lawyers in time for the event.

 "Waiver and release of liability is a big deal," spokeswoman Heidi Carter-Escudero said, adding this was going to be the department's third job fair at the mall, and never had the county been asked to sign such a form.
 "We were surprised by (the document) and disheartened."